Search programs

 Common Learning Disabilities Among College Students

-• ADHD.
+- ADHD.
 Attention deficit hyperactivity disorder is a brain development disorder that affects focusing and impulse control.
-Students with ADHD often struggle with executive deficit disorder as well, which can affect problem solving, multitasking, and time management skills.
+Students with ADHD often struggle with executive deficit disorder as well, which can affect problem-solving, multitasking, and time-management skills.

 Challenges Students With Learning Disabilities Face

-College students with a learning disability face a variety of challenges at school.
-For some, admitting they have a learning disability is a challenge to overcome.
-According to the National Center for Learning Disabilities’ executive summary The State of Learning Disabilities: Understanding the 1 in 5, only 24% of college students told their school that they had a learning disability.
-But 69% did not say they have a learning disability because they thought they no longer had one, even though people generally don’t stop having learning disabilities.
+For some, even admitting they have a learning disability is a challenge to overcome.
+According to the National Center for Education Statistics, only 37% of college students told their school that they had a learning disability.
+However, 65% did not say they have a learning disability because they thought they no longer had one, even though people generally don’t stop having learning disabilities.

 This can be a significant barrier to success because only a portion of college students with a learning disability are getting the accommodations they need.
 Reasons why students don’t disclose they have a learning disability include:

-• Thinking they’ll be perceived as either lazy or unintelligent.
+- Thinking they’ll be perceived as either lazy or unintelligent.

-• Not wanting to be identified as someone who needs help due to their learning disability.
+- Not wanting to be identified as someone who needs help due to their learning disability.

-• Not knowing how important accommodations may be for their success in college.
+- Not knowing how important accommodations may be for their success in college.

-• Not realizing they have a learning disability until they are diagnosed in college.
+- Not realizing they have a learning disability until they are diagnosed in college.

 As stated earlier, any IEP you might have from high school doesn’t transfer to college.
-You should still incorporate any necessary accommodations into your IEP or 504 plan prior to graduating high school, though.
+You should still incorporate any necessary accommodations into your IEP or 504 plan before graduating high school, though.
 It will then be up to you to communicate the details of your disability and the accommodations you need to your college.

 Also, you may want to modify the accommodations of your high school IEP to ensure that you have access to the best system of support during college.
 While each campus has different protocols in place for accommodating students, typically you’ll find these common accommodations: